sasdidori/katas/README.md

 # katas
-My Java katas together with unit tests
+My Java and Javascript katas together with unit tests